 - Maintain margins between ½ inch and 1 inch.

-Tailoring your CV to the role will allow your document to pass ATS (applicant tracking systems) and show employers that you have the qualifications to perform the role effectively.
+Tailoring your CV to the role will allow your document to pass through applicant tracking systems (ATS) and show employers that you have the qualifications to perform the role effectively.
 Carefully read the job description and identify keywords that indicate the skills and credentials the employer seeks.
 Ensure your CV includes these keywords.

 Because a CV is so customizable, you can add or omit sections depending on your goals.
-Consider adding these extra sections to hone in on your strengths:
+Consider adding these extra sections to home in on your strengths:

 - Research focus